Form: An open, casual shrub.

 Mature Size: 5-6' high and wide.

 Fruit: Flat, light brown seed pods with bean-like seeds.
-Seeds are
+The seed pods snap open unpredictably,

 Stems: No thorns.

 Wildlife: Attracts bees, butterflies, and hummingbirds.
 A caterpillar food plant for

 Water once established: Once or twice a month.
 It withstands weekly watering, but the soil must dry

 out between waterings.
 Supplemental water improves growth and flowering.

 Soil: Well drained, pH 6.1-8.5 (slightly acidic to alkaline). *Do not use a nitrogen fertilizer.

 Prune: In late spring, prune only lightly to shape form.
 Heavy pruning reduces blooms.